vilemjanota/VVekly/README.md

 # Habit Tracker

-This project is a full-stack application designed to help users track their weekly habits.
+This project is a full-stack web application designed to help users track their weekly habits.
 It utilizes a Django REST framework backend and a React frontend with Vite for an efficient development experience.

 ## Description

-Habits Tracker allows users to create, update, and monitor their weekly habits.
+Habit Tracker allows users to create, update, and monitor their weekly habits.
 It features a modern, responsive UI and a secure, scalable backend.
 The project is structured into a `frontend` directory for the React application and a `backend` directory for the Django REST API.

 ## Deployment